 NOTE: You can find your Team ID from the "Membership" section of your Apple Developer Account.

 You are now ready to test your project.
-Regardless of whether you are using the VM or YYC output, you can simply click the "Play" button at the top of the IDE and the game will quickly build and then be sent to your Mac device.
-If all has gone correctly your project should now run (although with the YYC output compile time may be longer than for the VM so be patient) and if you use the YYC it will have gained a performance boost as well.
+Regardless of whether you are on a PC or a Mac or whether you are using the VM or YYC output, you can simply click the "Play" button at the top of the IDE and the game will quickly build.
+If all has gone correctly your project should now run (although with YYC compile times may be longer than for VM).

-Note that you can also test play your game using the "Debug" option at the top of the IDE.
-When clicked using the VM output it will run the game and enable the Debug Module to run too (this may require some extra permissions from the OS).
-This module permits you to see in detail how your game is performing as well as set breakpoints and check for issues or bugs.
+Note that in the Windows IDE you can also test play your game using the "Debug" option at the top of the IDE.
+When clicked using the VM output it will run the game on the Mac and start debugger running on your PC at the same time (this may require some extra permissions from the OS).
+The debugger permits you to see in detail how your game is performing as well as set breakpoints and check for issues or bugs.
 For more information, see the manual.

 When you are ready to publish your macOS app, you will want to compile a final executable package.
 This is explained in the following article: